 The best cash back credit card with no annual fee is Chase Freedom Unlimited®.
-In addition to a $0 annual fee, Chase Freedom Unlimited offers an initial bonus of $200 for spending $500 in the first 3 months as well as 1.5 - 5% cash back on purchases.
-More specifically, cardholders earn 5% cash back on grocery store purchases for the first year (up to $12,000 spent), 5% cash back on travel through Chase, 3% cash back at restaurants and drugstores, and 1.5% back on all other purchases.
+In addition to a $0 annual fee, Chase Freedom Unlimited offers an initial bonus of as well as 1.5 - 5% cash back on purchases.
+More specifically, cardholders earn 5% cash back on travel through Chase, 3% back at restaurants and drugstores, and 1.5% back on all other purchases (plus an additional 1.5% cash back on everything, up to $20,000 spent the first year).

 Best Credit Cards with No Annual Fee and Cash Back